DamoM73/digital-solutions-text-2025/content/05_data_transmission/02_privacy.md

 There are ongoing ethical debates about who owns personal data and who has the right to control its use, especially as data becomes a valuable asset.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XAPNMcgMTks?si=6Zk_lC5BoQD7fQp9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><p>&nbsp;</p>

 ### Data Minimization and Purpose Limitation

 Ethically, organizations should collect only the data necessary for a specific purpose and not retain it longer than needed, balancing commercial interests with individual rights.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/MKCrpruBH_Q?si=bLTMBsOdMIhCyrn-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><p>&nbsp;</p>

 ### Fairness in Use and Retention

 The use of data for purposes beyond the original intent without explicit consent is unethical, even if the organization believes it is beneficial.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/km8Q_xjGoKI?si=DJ-3DYx-XAaSStlf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><p>&nbsp;</p>

 ### Legal and Regulatory Compliance

 Navigating and adhering to diverse and evolving data protection laws is both an ethical and legal requirement, ensuring respect for individuals’ rights across jurisdictions.

+Here are some examples data privacy laws in force around the world:

+- **European Union: General Data Protection Regulation (GDPR)**
+   - **Scope:** Applies to all organizations processing personal data of EU residents, regardless of where the organization is based.
+   - **Key Features:** Requires explicit consent, data minimization, the right to access and delete data, data portability, and strict breach notification requirements.
+Imposes heavy penalties for non-compliance.
+   - **Influence:** Considered the global benchmark, inspiring similar laws in other countries.
+- **United States: State and Sectoral Laws**
+   - In the US, data privacy is governed by a mix of federal sectoral laws and a growing number of comprehensive state laws, each granting consumers rights over their personal information and imposing various obligations on businesses
+   - **Federal Sectoral Laws:** apply to particular industries or types of data, rather than providing a single, comprehensive framework for all personal information.
+Here are some examples:
+     - **HIPAA (Health Insurance Portability and Accountability Act):** Protects health information privacy.
+     - **GLBA (Gramm-Leach-Bliley Act):** Regulates financial institutions' handling of personal financial information.
+     - **COPPA (Children’s Online Privacy Protection Act):** Governs online collection of data from children under 13.
+     - **FERPA (Family Educational Rights and Privacy Act):** Protects the privacy of student education records.
+     - **FCRA (Fair Credit Reporting Act):** Regulates the collection and use of consumer credit information.
+   - **State Comprehensive Privacy Laws:** As of 2025, at least 16 US states have passed comprehensive privacy laws, each with unique requirements and enforcement mechanisms.
+For example:
+     - **California Consumer Privacy Act (CCPA):** Grants California residents rights to know, delete, and opt out of the sale of their personal data.
+Other states like Virginia, Colorado, and Texas have enacted similar laws.
+     - **Virginia Consumer Data Protection Act (CDPA):** Emphasizes user consent, transparency, and allows consumers to opt out of data collection and targeted advertising.
+     - **Colorado Privacy Act:** Focuses on data minimization, purpose limitation, and consumer rights to access, correct, delete, and opt out of data sales and targeted ads.
+- **China: Personal Information Protection Law (PIPL)**
+   - **Comprehensive Coverage:** Applies to any entity handling personal data of people in China, even if the entity is based overseas.
+   - **Key Features:** Consent, data minimization, cross-border data transfer restrictions, and severe penalties for non-compliance.
+- **Australia: Privacy Act 1988 and Australian Privacy Principles (APPs)**
+   - **Scope:** Governs how personal information is handled by government agencies and many private sector organizations.
+   - **Key Features:** Open and transparent management, data quality and security, access and correction rights, and restrictions on cross-border disclosure.

+Due to the international nature of the internet, the influence of these laws can spread far beyond their legal jurisdiction.
+For example:
+- The GDPR is the reason web sites ask you to accept cookies
+- COPPA is the reasons the Terms and Conditions of social media accounts exclude children under 13 years old.

 ## Australian Privacy Principles